gdscnitp/Human-Activity-Recognition-using-Smartphone/README.md

 ## Introduction:-

-This project senses the human activity with the help of a app installed in the smart phone which uses ML to predict from the data collected from sensors present in phone.
-This Project is handled by DSC ML Team of NIT Patna
+This project senses human activity with the help of an app installed in the smartphone which uses ML to predict from the data collected from sensors present in the phone.
+This project is handled by the DSC ML Team of NIT Patna

 ## Which Sensors we use to get the data:-